By Aara Ramesh

 The FBI, whose “number one priority” is “protecting the United States from terrorist attacks,” says a number of factors have contributed to shaping the new face of terrorism, including a propensity towards attacks being perpetrated by “lone wolves” rather than organized, “large-group conspiracies.”
 Also underlying this evolution is the proliferation of social media, through which potential violent extremists — both international and domestic — have been able to find community and radicalization material.

-Law enforcement faces “significant challenges” when it comes to thwarting homegrown violent extremists (motivated by the ideologies of foreign terrorist organizations) and domestic terrorists (those who plan to use violence to achieve a set of goals, but are not directed or inspired by foreign terrorist organizations), mainly because of the ubiquity and ease of online self-radicalization, and the diffused nature of those extremists’ networks and affiliations..
+Law enforcement faces “significant challenges” when it comes to thwarting homegrown violent extremists (motivated by the ideologies of foreign terrorist organizations) and domestic terrorists (those who plan to use violence to achieve a set of goals, but are not directed or inspired by foreign terrorist organizations), mainly because of the ubiquity and ease of online self-radicalization, and the diffused nature of those extremists’ networks and affiliations.

 Violent Attacks On U.S. Soil: The Numbers

 Despite the lack of a “terrorism” label, there has been an unmistakable rise in the number of such events.
-The FBI disclosed, just last month, that the number of hate crime incidents reported in 2020 were the highest it’s been in more than a decade, many of which resulted in multiple deaths and injuries.
+The FBI disclosed, just last month, that the number of hate crime incidents reported in 2020 was the highest it’s been in more than a decade, many of which resulted in multiple deaths and injuries.

 Per the latest annual report from the ADL’s Center on Extremism, there were at least 15 separate domestic extremism-related incidents in the U.S. in 2020, during which a total of 17 people were killed.
 For comparison, there were 45 extremist-related murders in 2019 and 54 in 2018.
 The group ties this surprisingly low number to Covid-19 restrictions limiting opportunities for mass casualty attacks.
 Strikingly, the ADL report says that 2020 was “the second year in a row that no killings linked to domestic Islamist extremism occurred” in the U.S.